bithavoc/express-winston/Readme.md

     statusLevels: Boolean or Object, // different HTTP status codes caused log messages to be logged at different levels (info/warn/error), the default is false.
 Use an object to control the levels various status codes are logged at.
 Using an object for statusLevels overrides any setting of options.level.
     ignoreRoute: function (req, res) { return false; }, // A function to determine if logging is skipped, defaults to returning false.
 Called _before_ any later middleware.
     skip: function(req, res) { return false; }, // A function to determine if logging is skipped, defaults to returning false.
 Called _after_ response has already been sent.
-    requestFilter: function (req, propName) { return req[propName]; }, // A function to filter/return request values, defaults to returning all values allowed by whitelist.
+    requestFilter: function (req, propName) { return req[propName]; }, // A function to filter/return request values, defaults to returning all values allowed by allowlist.
 If the function returns undefined, the key/value will not be included in the meta.
-    responseFilter: function (res, propName) { return res[propName]; }, // A function to filter/return response values, defaults to returning all values allowed by whitelist.
+    responseFilter: function (res, propName) { return res[propName]; }, // A function to filter/return response values, defaults to returning all values allowed by allowlist.
 If the function returns undefined, the key/value will not be included in the meta.
-    requestWhitelist: [String], // Array of request properties to log.
-Overrides global requestWhitelist for this instance
+    requestAllowlist: [String], // Array of request properties to log.
+Overrides global requestAllowlist for this instance
-    responseWhitelist: [String], // Array of response properties to log.
-Overrides global responseWhitelist for this instance
+    responseAllowlist: [String], // Array of response properties to log.
+Overrides global responseAllowlist for this instance
-    bodyWhitelist: [String], // Array of body properties to log.
-Overrides global bodyWhitelist for this instance
+    bodyAllowlist: [String], // Array of body properties to log.
+Overrides global bodyAllowlist for this instance
-    bodyBlacklist: [String], // Array of body properties to omit from logs.
-Overrides global bodyBlacklist for this instance
+    bodyDenylist: [String], // Array of body properties to omit from logs.
+Overrides global bodyDenylist for this instance
     ignoredRoutes: [String], // Array of paths to ignore/skip logging.
 Overrides global ignoredRoutes for this instance
     dynamicMeta: function(req, res) { return [Object]; } // Extract additional meta data from request or response (typically req.user data if using passport). meta must be true for this function to be activated
-    headerBlacklist: [String], // Array of headers to omit from logs.
+    headerDenylist: [String], // Array of headers to omit from logs.
 Applied after any previous filters.

 ```